Stamp Duty Calculator

 Before You Start: Am I Eligible?

 Before gathering documents and submitting a claim, confirm that you meet the eligibility criteria.
 The most common refund type is the higher rate refund for people who sold their previous main residence.
-For a full list of refund types, see the stamp duty refund complete guide.
+For a full breakdown of all five refund types and their time limits, see refund types: detailed eligibility above.

 Higher Rate Refund Eligibility Checklist